 There are so many movies available to stream right now, but not all of them are worth your time.
 That’s why we put all the best Netflix movies in one place, along with some of the worst movies available on the platform.
 That way, you’ll know what to watch and also what to skip.

 Netflix adds movies to their library pretty frequently; sometimes, we’re getting multiple movies worthy of making this list on the same day!
 So check back every time you are looking for something to watch and see what we’d recommend.

 If you don’t find something to watch here, check out our other lists of the best Netflix shows to watch and skip, the best Netflix shows coming in 2024 and 2025, and the best horror movies on Netflix.

-The latest update to the list was made on Tuesday, October 17, 2023.
-Let’s get the list started with Fair Play.
+The latest update to the list was made on Sunday, Feb.
+9, 2023.
+Let’s get the list started with a new movie that’s creating a lot of buzz: Orion and the Dark.
 Is it a watch or a skip?

 Cast: Jacob Tremblay, Paul Walter Hauser, Angela Bassett, Colin Hanks, Natasia Demetriou, Golda Rosheuvel, Nat Faxon, Ike Barinholtz, and Aparna Nancherla

 Orion and the Dark is one of the first big new animated features on Netflix this year and it also happens to be one of the streamer's first big hits of 2024 as the film has received almost unanimous praise thanks to its ambitious premise and smart writing.

 It ended up receiving a 90% approval score on Rotten Tomatoes and a Certified Fresh seal.
 Part of the reason the movie has ended up being so acclaimed is due to the script by writer Charlie Kaufman, who has written other movies like I'm Thinking of Ending Things and Eternal Sunshine of the Spotless Mind.